-We will be releasing a companion brochure very soon entitled A Guide for Beginner Wood Carvers.
-This brochure along with a copy of our 25th anniversary pattern book will make for a wonderful Christmas present for novice carvers.
-Our pattern book is now available through Artists Emporium, Windsor Plywood (Main St, Century St and Pembina Hwy), Canadian Woodworker (Winnipeg, Calgary, Edmonton, Saskatoon and Surrey), Oak Hammock Marsh Interpretive Centre gift shop, Fprt Whyte Alive, Island Woodcraft Supplies and Razertip Industries.
+Our 25th anniversary pattern book will make for a wonderful Christmas present for novice carvers.
+This book is now available through Artists Emporium, Windsor Plywood (Main St, Century St and Pembina Hwy), Canadian Woodworker (Winnipeg, Calgary, Edmonton, Saskatoon and Surrey), Oak Hammock Marsh Interpretive Centre gift shop, Fprt Whyte Alive, Island Woodcraft Supplies and Razertip Industries.

 Copies can also be obtained by contacting Tom Park.